-Herbert Zoller joined the Kriegsmarine in 1938.
-He went through training on the school ship Gorch Fock from March to June 1939.
-Then he spent 2 months on the light cruiser Emden before going through further training from Sept 1939 to April 1940.
+Herbert Zoller joined the Kriegsmarine in 1938, and received initial training on the square-rigged school ship Gorch Fock from March to June 1939.
+He then spent two months on the light cruiser Emden before going through further training from Sept 1939 to April 1940.
 He was at the Military hospital at Kiel from May to June 1940 (Busch & Röll, 1999).

-From July to Oct 1940 Zoller served on the Battleship Gneisenau and then went through U-boat training from Oct 1940 to March 1941 when he began his U-boat familiarization (Baubelehrung) for a new U-boat being built (Busch & Röll, 1999).
+Zoller served on the battleship Gneisenau from July to Oct 1940 before joining the U-boat arm and undergoing standard instruction from Oct 1940 to March 1941, followed by U-boat familiarization (Baubelehrung) on a U-boat under construction (Busch & Röll, 1999).

-On 8 May 1941 the brand-new type VIIC boat U-569 was commissioned at Hamburg by Kptlt.
+On 8 May 1941 the type VIIC U-569 was commissioned at Hamburg by Kptlt.
 Hans-Peter Hinsch and Herbert Zoller took on his duties as a Watch Officer (WO).
-After 3 months of training in the Baltic they left for the first patrol from Trondheim, Norway on 11 Aug 1941 (Busch & Röll, 1997).
+After three months of working up exercises in the Baltic they left on the first patrol from Trondheim, Norway on 11 Aug 1941 (Busch & Röll, 1997).

-Zoller sailed on 5 patrols with the U-569 from Aug 1941 to June 1942, spending 180 days at sea (Busch & Röll, 1997).
-He left the boat in July for his U-boat Commander training with the 24th Flotilla which he completed in August.
+Zoller sailed on five patrols with U-569 from Aug 1941 to June 1942, spending 180 days at sea (Busch & Röll, 1997).
+He left the boat in July for his U-boat Commander training with the 24th (Training) Flotilla, which he completed in August.
 He briefly served as a supernumerary WO on the small school "duck" U-3 before taking command of the boat on 1 Oct 1942.
-Zoller left the boat on 18 May 1943 for another U-boat familiarization (Baubelehrung), this time to prepare him for his own command of a new boat (Busch & Röll, 1999).
+Zoller left U-3 on 18 May 1943 for another U-boat familiarization (Baubelehrung), this time to prepare him for his own command (Busch & Röll, 1999).

 Zoller sailed on 11 patrols, spending 265 days at sea.
-He destroyed 2 ships, both on his last patrol near the end of the war; Empire Kingsley and the Canadian River class frigate HMCS Teme (K 458) on 29 March 1945 (Rohwer, 1998).
+He sank two ships, both on his last patrol near the end of the war; Empire Kingsley on 22 March and the Canadian River class frigate HMCS Teme (K 458) on 29 March 1945 (Rohwer, 1998).

 Oblt.
 Herbert Zoller arrived at Trondheim, Norway after his last patrol on 24 April 1945.
 The boat was stricken from the German Navy at Trondheim on 1 May and then surrendered to the Allies on 9 May 1945 (Niestlé, 1998).